LiQiiiii/Neural-Ligand/README.md

 The codes are tested on torch 2.0.0 and torchvision 0.15.1.

 2. Prepare the dataset and models.
 The download link of the datasets used in the paper can be found in /data/data_links.txt.
+Save them in the `./data` folder.
 Run:

 ```
 python ./src/finetune_clean.py